ACT NOW - HS2 rail link

 The preferred route for HS2 Phase 2b was announced by government in July 2017.
 This is the route from Birmingham to Leeds and also Crewe to Manchester.
 We can already see that this proposal will be a problem for ancient woods and trees.
 We expect at least ten ancient woods will suffer direct loss and a further eight will be so close they will suffer impact too (from noise, dust, lighting etc).

-A consultation on the draft environmental statement for Phase 2b is likely to occur in spring 2018.
+The draft environmental statement for Phase 2b is now likely to be consulted on in Autumn 2018.

 Phase 1 - Latest happenings